-MillerCoors is the #2 brewer in the US behind Anheuser-Busch, formed in 2008 from a merger of the local operations of the former #2 and #3 in the market.
-As its name suggests, its two key brands are Miller and Coors, the only real challengers to the Budweiser family as America's favourite brew.
+MillerCoors is the #2 brewer in the US behind Anheuser-Busch, formed in 2008 from a merger of the local operations of what were previously the local #2 and #3.
+It is now wholly owned by Molson Coors.
+As its name suggests, its two key brands are Miller and Coors, the main homegrown challengers to the Bud family for the title of America's favourite brew.
 Coors Light is now the #2 best-seller in the US, while Miller Lite ranks #4.
 Other products include a variety of craft beers and imports such as Peroni, Urquell, Grolsch and Aguila.
-The company is a joint venture between parent companies SABMiller and Molson Coors, who continue to operate separately from one another in all other markets.
-Differences of strategy between the pair have led to occasional tensions over the development of their US joint venture, and friction has been exacerbated by the steady decline in MillerCoors' volumes sales since the merger took place.
-In Nov 2015, SABMiller accepted a takeover bid from rival AB InBev.
-To secure regulatory approval, it agreed to sell its shares in MillerCoors to Molson Coors for $12bn.
+The company was traditionally a joint venture between Molson Coors and SABMiller, who continued to operate separately from one another in all other markets.
+Differences of strategy between the pair led to occasional tensions over the development of their US joint venture, and friction was exacerbated by the steady decline in MillerCoors' volumes sales since the merger took place.
+Any such tensions were resolved in Nov 2015, when SABMiller accepted a takeover bid from rival AB InBev.
+To secure regulatory approval, it agreed to sell its shares in MillerCoors to its partner for $12bn.
 That deal completed in Oct 2016.

 Selected MillerCoors advertising

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links:

 |Miller Genuine Draft||Coors Light|

 |Milwaukee's Best||Miller Chill|